arisdelsy/indicater/README.md

 Set conditional statements for status message on screen 1
     Instead of displaying 'weigh out complete' after hitting the weigh out button prompt the user to either view net weight or print ticket
     Also, setup error message if weight is not valid

+SCALE 1 HAS BEEN FIXED!!

+!!
+Calculate net weight from the weigh in and outs !!